AtanasovAtanas/pb-interactive-java/EN/11-While-Loop-Exercise/01-Problem.md

 # Output

-In case that the amount of detergent **was sufficient** for the washing of the vessels, print three lines of output:
+- In case that the amount of detergent **was sufficient** for the washing of the vessels, print three lines of output:

-"Detergent was enough!"
+    - "Detergent was enough!"

-"\{Number of clean plates\} dishes and \{Number of clean pots\} pots were washed."
+    - "\{Number of clean plates\} dishes and \{number of clean pots\} pots were washed."

-"Leftover detergent \{amount of detergent remaining\} ml."
+    - "Leftover detergent \{amount of detergent remaining\} ml."

-If the amount of detergent **was not sufficient** for the washing of the vessels, print the following line:
+- If the amount of detergent **was not sufficient** for the washing of the vessels, print the following line:

 "Not enough detergent, \{quantity not reached detergent\} ml. more necesary!"